-For most people, a shoulder fracture will not be a pleasant experience but reassuringly, it does have the potential to get better.
-It is difficult to predict how long or how smooth or how full your recovery might be, but by understanding the issue as best you can and by adjusting what is sore to then allow you to explore some exercise/s, is often the best formula for success.

-If you would like to know more about shoulder fractures or find a greater choice of exercises, you can explore our dedicated webpage.
+For most people, a shoulder dislocation will not be a pleasant experience but reassuringly, it does have the potential to get better.
+By understanding the issue as best you can and by adjusting what is sore to then allow you to explore some exercise/s, is often the best formula for success.
+If you would like to know more about shoulder dislocations or find a greater choice of exercises, you can explore our dedicated webpage.

-Search online: Norfolk and Waveney MSK services 'shoulder fractures'
+Search online: Norfolk and Waveney MSK services 'shoulder dislocation'